RULES AND Guidelines

 6th -10th Place in each age division/level will receive a medal

 Minimum routines are required in each division to award all ten places.
 When the minimum requirement is not met a reduction in awards and/or combining of divisions/group sizes may occur.
-A representative from the studio must be present on stage during the awards ceremony to be eligible for Overall Awards.
-Productions will be combined by level for overall line-ups.
+A representative from the studio must be present on stage during the awards ceremony to be eligible for the Overall Awards.

-Overall high points in 1st place will receive the following cash or gift certificate award: Certificates may be used at regional events only.
-They will not be accepted at National Finals.
+Overall high points in 1st place will receive the following cash or gift certificate award: Certificates will be added to your studio center after the event in which you participated.
+They will expire after one year.

 Cash awards or Award certificates will be given to the studio director.
 It is the Director's decision as to the distribution of such.
 Cash awards and/or gift certificates will only be eligible when there are ten or more competition numbers in an age division and level for the following group sizes: Solo, Duo/Trio, Small Groups, Large Groups, Lines, and when there are two or more Productions.